Bernau bei Berlin: History

 Archaeological excavations of Mesolithic-era sites indicate that the area has been inhabited since about 8800 BC.
 The city was first mentioned in 1232.
-It was historically spelled "Bärnau" [ɛʁnaʊ̯] and since changed to Bernau [ˈbɛrnaʊ̯].
+It was historically spelled "Bärnau" [ˈbɛʁnaʊ̯] and since changed to Bernau [ˈbɛrnaʊ̯].
 The reasons for its founding are not known.
 According to legend, Albert I of Brandenburg permitted the founding of the city in 1140 because of the good beer which was offered to him.

 Bernau underwent an economic boom before the Thirty Years' War.
 Large parts of the defensive wall with town gate and wet moats were built during that period.
 These helped Bernau defend itself successfully against attackers, including the Hussites in 1432.
 However, conditions declined after the war and the plague.
 Frederick I of Prussia settled 25 Huguenot families, comprising craftsmen, farmers, traders, and scientists, in the town in 1699.